Chris is a leading transport and trade lawyer with extensive experience in shipping, international trade and marine insurance.

 - Ship Arrest: Representing ship owners in arrest proceedings in the Federal Court.

 Ranked in Chambers & Partners legal directory for shipping and described as having “impressive skills in shipping and international resources transportation matters”

-Recognised in Best Lawyers in Australia annually for Shipping & Maritime Law and Transportation Law
+Recognised in Best Lawyers in Australia in Shipping & Maritime Law and Transportation Law every year since 2020

 Who's Who Legal: Australia

 Recommended by Who’s Who Legal: Australia for Transport and Shipping.
 Chris is described as having a “thoroughness and ability to understand clients’ commercial needs“ and an impressive “ability to appreciate the commercial complexity that surround parties in litigation”

 Recommended by Doyles Guide for Admiralty, Shipping and Maritime